 While you’re Out There

-The hotel offers direct access to the country’s biggest mall, with over 200 retail outlets, giving us the chance to shop till we dropped if we wanted it.
+The Shangri-La Hotel Colombo offers direct access to the country’s biggest mall, with over 200 retail outlets, giving us the chance to shop till we dropped if we wanted it.